Seeds and Varieties

 Seed Sourcing and freshness

-Companies like Organic Gardening Catalogue, Mr Fothergill, Plants of Distinction, Real Seeds and a German biodynamic company Bigngenheim Saatgut offer a good range.
-As I understand it, apart from Real Seeds, Bingenheim, Franchi (Seeds of Italy) and Stormy Hall, most seed has similar origins in multinational seed houses.
+Companies like Mr Fothergill, Plants of Distinction, Real Seeds and biodynamic growers Seed Co-operative (greenhouses in Lincs) and Bigngenheim Saatgut, offer a good range.
+As I understand it, apart from Real Seeds, Bingenheim, Franchi (Seeds of Italy), the excellent Sativa Rheingau in Switzerland, and Seed Co-operative, most seed has similar origins in multinational seed houses.
 The seed may be older or younger, according to how much stock of old seed is carried by each operation.
 Unfortunately, the buyer cannot know that – the only information you see is “packeted year ending”!

 Every year I suffer poor germination from one or more company’s seed, easily confirmed as I often sow two different lots of the same vegetable at the same time.
 Comparing germination reveals the duds, its probably because the seed is old.